vlstill/tedi/verification.md

 As analysis and verification of parallel programs is desirable and memory models play important role in correctness of these programs, there are many techniques for analysis of parallel programs under various memory models.
 In this chapter, we will first look into decidability of common verification problems under relaxed memory models and then we will review some of the analysis techniques.

-Such techniques can be split into two main areas, first area contains techniques which verify adherence of program to certain memory model if it runs under other, weaker (more relaxed), memory model.
+Such techniques can be split into two main areas, first area contains techniques which verify adherence of program to a certain memory model if it runs under other, weaker (more relaxed), memory model.
-For example, they can test that given program has no TSO-enabled runs which would not be allowed under SC.
+For example, they can test that given program has no runs under TSO which would not be allowed under SC.
 Some of these techniques also support fence insertion to restrict behaviours to that of the stronger memory model.

-The second category contains techniques which check correctness of program (according to some property) under relaxed memory model (e.g. checking for assertion safety or memory safety, or checking for LTL properties).
+The second category contains techniques which check correctness of program (according to some property) under a relaxed memory model (e.g. checking for assertion safety or memory safety or checking of LTL properties).
 While the first category can be seen as a special case of the second, we consider the distinction important as the techniques from the first category are usually not used to prove absence of certain types of erroneous behavior, but assume that all relaxed behavior is undesirable.
 Furthermore, in the second category, we consider both precise and approximative techniques.

 # Decidability and Complexity {#sec:decidability}

-Right from the start it is important to note that even if we limit ourselves to programs with finite-state processes there are important problems in important memory models which are not decidable (while reachability under Sequential Consistency is in \PSPACE for such programs).
+Right from the start it is important to note that even if we limit ourselves to programs with finite number of finite-state threads/processes, there are important problems in important memory models which are not decidable (while reachability under Sequential Consistency is in \PSPACE for such programs \cite{TODO}).

 ## Reachability of Error State

 In this problem we ask if the program can reach an error (or goal) state from its initial state.
 In practice, there can be multiple error states which are given by some property which can be evaluated on each state separately, e.g. we can look for assertion violation or memory errors.

+\medskip

-According to \cite{wmdecidability} the problem of state reachability in concurrent programs with finite-state processes under relaxed memory models is decidable for TSO and PSO memory models, but not decidable for RMO (and therefore also not decidable for POWER and ARM).
+According to \cite{wmdecidability}, the problem of state reachability in concurrent programs with finite-state processes running under relaxed memory models is decidable for TSO and PSO memory models, but not decidable for RMO (and therefore also not decidable for POWER and ARM).
 The complexity of the state reachability in these programs under TSO and PSO is non-primitive recursive.
 In \cite{Atig2012}, these decidability finding are further refined: a more relaxed decidable memory model, Non-Speculative Writes (NSW) is identified, and stronger claim about undecidability is proven, showing that adding relaxation which allows reordering reads after subsequent writes to TSO brings undecidability.

 The proofs in \cite{wmdecidability} use a very simple program model with finite-state control unit and simple memory actions.
 Furthermore, they assume that the number of memory locations and processes is fixed and that the data domain is finite.
-On the other hand, in practice both valid memory locations and processes can be created during the run of the program (and even though there is an upper bound of their number, this upper bound is not practical for use in analysis).
+On the other hand, in practice both valid memory locations and processes can be created during the run of the program (and even though there is an upper bound on their number, this upper bound is not practical for the use in analysis).

 ## Verification of Linear-Time Properties

-An important class of properties are properties described by Linear Temporal Logic (LTL), \cite{TODO}.
+An important class of properties are properties described by Linear Temporal Logic (LTL) \cite{TODO}.
 These properties are often considered especially in connection with reactive systems and explicit-state model checking \cite{TODO}.
-They allow users to specify properties such as reaction to certain event or repeated occurrence of an event and they are evaluated on infinite runs of the program.
+They allow users to specify properties such as reaction to a certain event or repeated occurrence of an event and they are evaluated on infinite runs of the program.
 With the automata-based approach to explicit-state model checking these problems are solved by solving repeated reachability of accepting states of \buchi product automaton derived from the program and the specification \cite{TODO}.

+\medskip

 According to \cite{wmdecidability}, repeated reachability, which can be used as basis for verification of LTL properties, is not decidable even for TSO.
-Furthermore, from the construction of the reduction in the repeated reachability undecidability proof and from \cite{abdulla1996undecidable} it follows that LTL  and CTL model checking problem for TSO is also undecidable.
+Furthermore, from the construction of the reduction in the repeated reachability undecidability proof and from \cite{abdulla1996undecidable} it follows that both LTL  and CTL model checking problem for TSO is also undecidable.
 Therefore LTL model checking is undecidable for all memory models more relaxed then SC shown in this work.
 For SC, it is well known that LTL model checking is in \PSPACE for finite-state programs \cite{TODO}.

 ## Verification of Absence of SC Violations

 In this problem we ask if the program, when run under a relaxed memory model, does exhibit any runs not possible under SC.
-This problem is explored under many names, e.g. \cite{Burckhardt2008} uses notion of TSO-safety, \cite{Bouajjani2013} and \cite{Derevenetc2014} use notion of robustness, and \cite{Alglave2011} uses notion of stability (which is slightly more general as it can relate two relaxed memory models together).
+This problem is explored under many names, e.g. \cite{Burckhardt2008} uses notion of (TSO-)safety, \cite{Bouajjani2013} and \cite{Derevenetc2014} use notion of robustness, and \cite{Alglave2011} uses notion of stability (which is slightly more general as it can relate two relaxed memory models together).

+\medskip

 Interestingly, \cite{Derevenetc2014} shows that even for the POWER memory model, checking robustness of programs with finite number of finite-state threads is in \PSPACE, using an algorithm based on reduction to language emptiness.
 For PSO and TSO, \PSPACE algorithm for robustness is shown by \cite{Burnim2011}, this time the algorithm is based on monitoring of SC runs of the program.